 As a governor, and a parent, I am keen to see Bangabandhu succeed and to play my part in helping that happen.
 Its staff work hard to give our kids an excellent education, in an inclusive environment.
 In all schools, this is a team effort.
 So, staff need the support of its governors and parents to achieve this.

-Kabir Miah - Vice Chair of Human Resources Committee
+Kabir Miah - Vice Chair of Human Resources & Safeguarding Committee & Safeguarding Link Governor